blaylockbk/HorelS3-Archive/docs/potential_Pando_issues.md

 to pay for that plug in since it isn't used.
 This means we are free to use `pando-rgw01` and `pando-rgw02` for uploading and downloading from Pando.
-If one or the other stops working (for certificate issues or any other reason), there is a flag in the scripts to change the gateway.
+If one or the other stops working (for certificate issues or any other reason), there is a flag in the download scripts to change the gateway.
 Look for the line that says:

     rados_gateway = 1